 Reaching out before a payment is missed can help avoid loss of assets and it can help prevent negative credit score impacts as well.

-SoFi offers unsecured personal loans from $5,000 to $100,000 that can be used for debt consolidation.
+SoFi Personal Loans are unsecured, so no collateral needed, and can be used for debt consolidation.
 There are no prepayment fees, no origination fees, and no late fees.
-Checking your rates takes just 1 minute, with no commitment.
+Checking your rates takes just one minute, with no commitment.

-There’s no collateral needed, and since interest rates are fixed, your monthly payments are predictable.
+Since interest rates are fixed, your monthly payments are predictable.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp. or an affiliate (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
+NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.